-Attendance data is collated at the office after form class and SMS text messages are sent to parents of absent students on a daily basis and weekly attendance data is provided to Deputy Principals and Year Level Coordinators.
+Attendance data is collated at the Office after form class and SMS text messages are sent to parents of absent students on a daily basis and weekly attendance data is provided to Deputy Principals and Year Level Coordinators.

-Initial follow-up of non-attendance is by the form teacher and year level coordinator with a systematic data tracking system identifying patterns of attendance.
+Initial follow-up of non-attendance is by the form teacher and Year Level Coordinator with a systematic data tracking system identifying patterns of attendance.

-For students at risk, the year level coordinators together with the Deputy Principals, monitor non-attendance of students by utilising phone contacts and letters home.
-Our Community Education Counsellor (Indigenous Support) makes daily phone calls for students at risk, and also makes home visits when contact cannot be made, or appointments are not followed up on.
+For students at risk, the Year Level Coordinators together with the Deputy Principals, monitor non-attendance of students by utilising phone contacts and letters home.
+Our Community Education Councellor (Indigenous Support) makes daily phone calls for students at risk, and also makes home visits when contact cannot be made, or appointments are not followed up on.

-Youth Support Coordinator case managers identify 'at risk' students in years 10, 11 and 12.
+Youth Support Coordinator case manages identified 'at risk' students in Years 10, 11 and 12.
 Proactive strategies to encourage attendance include promotion of the 100s club, Awesome Attendance Awards, form challenge competitions and personal goal setting (involving the traffic light attendance data).

-The importance of the 'Everyday Counts' message is communicated to students on school assemblies and year level parades and to parents in the school newsletters, displayed in posters around the school including in the office foyer, presented on our electronic sign and on Facebook.
+The importance of the 'Everyday Counts' message is communicated to students on school assemblies and year level parades and to parents in the school newsletters, displayed in posters around the school presented on our electronic sign and on Facebook.